-Many of us have heard of teriyaki sauce and teriyaki style cooking.
-Yakitori, not so much.
+Most of us have heard of teriyaki sauce and teriyaki style cooking.
+Yakitori, maybe not so much.

 Yakitori sauce is quite similar to teriyaki in both the ways it’s made and their uses, but they are not the same.
 Both use sugar as well as soy sauce to get a sweet-salty taste but yakitori sauce adds mirin to the mix but has less seasoning.

-This article will explore yakitori and teriyaki sauce so you can become an expert in distinguishing the differences.
+Let’s look at how and why to use yakitori over teriyaki sauce so you can become an expert in distinguishing the differences.

-They are both used not as a dipping sauce, but as a sauce for glazing the meat before it’s cooked.
-Let’s look at the differences:
+They’re both used not as a dipping sauce, but as a sauce for glazing the meat before it’s cooked.
+Which is not even that common in Japanese cooking.

 In this post we'll cover: